dougeby/IntuneDocs/intune/what-is-device-management.md

 It's common for people to have multiple devices that use different platforms.
 For example, an employee might use Surface Pro for work, and an Android mobile device in their personal life.
 And, it's common for a person to access organizational resources, such as Microsoft Outlook and SharePoint, from these multiple devices.

-With [Intune](https://docs.microsoft.com/intune/introduction-intune), you can manage multiple devices per person, and the different platforms running on each device, including iOS, macOS, Android, and Windows.
+With [Intune](https://docs.microsoft.com/intune/introduction-intune), you can manage multiple devices per person, and the different platforms that run on each device, including iOS, macOS, Android, and Windows.
 Intune separates policies and settings by device platform, so it's easy to manage and view devices of a specific platform.

 **[Common scenarios](https://docs.microsoft.com/intune/common-scenarios)** is a great resource to see how Intune answers common questions when working with mobile devices.
-Some scenarios include protecting email using on-premises Exchange, access Office 365 safely and securely, and using personal devices to access organizational resources.
+Some scenarios include protecting email using on-premises Exchange, providing access to Office 365 safely and securely, and how to safely allow the use of personal devices to access organizational resources.

 **[Common scenarios](https://docs.microsoft.com/intune/common-scenarios)** is a great resource to see how Intune answers common questions when working with mobile devices.
 You'll find scenarios about:
 - Protecting email with on-premises Exchange